amarevite/Automated-UAC-Bypass/README.md

 Extract the downloaded .zip file.

-Locate the file aptly named <code>Right-Click-Run-with-PowerShell</code> and, as the name suggests, right click the file and run with PowerShell.
+Locate the file aptly named <code>Right-Click-Run-with-PowerShell</code> and, as the name suggests, right click the file and run with **PowerShell**.

 Follow the prompt in the new popup window.